AndrewJBateman/angular-nasa-api/README.md

 # :zap: Angular NASA API

-* App using Angular to view data from the official [NASA API](https://api.nasa.gov/index.html#getting-started).
+* App using the Angular JS framework & RxJS reactive programming to view data from the official [NASA API](https://api.nasa.gov/index.html#getting-started).
 * Uses an Angular Material Card to display image with buttons and credit text below.
 * **Note:** to open web links in a new window use: _ctrl+click on link_